The Locker Key

 ~ 12 ~

-Barnett answers the phone.
+Barnett answered the phone.

 “Mr. Barnett?”